KyleAnthonyMcAdam/Typescript-mcp/SETUP.md

 2. When a tool from your server is needed, the client executes the `command` specified in the `mcp.json`.
 3. The command starts your Node.js server.
 4. The server communicates with the client over standard input/output (`stdio`).
-5. The server listens for requests, executes the appropriate tool (like the calculator), and sends the result back to the client.
+5. The server listens for requests, executes the appropriate tool, and sends the result back to the client.

 That's it!
 You now have a working TypeScript MCP server.